Kichugithub/ECC-Based-Cryptographic-Algorithm/README.md

 ## Novelty
-Focus on ECC architecture tailored for IoT using the Montgomery curve.
+-Focus on ECC architecture tailored for IoT using the Montgomery curve.
  -Innovative approach combining security and efficiency for IoT.
  -Prioritizes low delay and high-speed communication.
  -Unique solution for secure, real-time processing in smart devices.

 ##  Tools & Tech Stack